ComputationalPhysiology/pulse_adjoint_deprecated/README.md

 located in heart_problem.py which is used as a communicator with the solver.
 The other is the ForwardRunner class which is used to run the forward problem and is located in forward_runner.py

+The solver in lvsolver.py together with the material and compressibility scripts works independently.
+For an easy demo se tests/test_solver.py

 ### Other features ###